A video interview can help you screen candidates more effectively in situations such as:

 - Send candidates an email with detailed, yet simple, instructions.
 Or, consider calling them to explain the process.
 In any case, make sure that candidates know what’s expected of them and where to reach out in case they need some sort of assistance with the video platform.
 This way, you’ll add a human touch in the candidate experience.

-For live video interviews:
+For two-way video interviews:

 - Right before each call, test your camera, microphone, and speakers.
 Even if you’ve used them before, unexpected issues could arise at any moment.
 It’s useful to have the candidate’s contact details handy in case you need to inform them about a delay.